Saturday, 28 August 2021

 A car crash in every respect.

 On a musical note, the version of Only When I Lose Myself the video uses is unique to the video.
-It fades out at the last course and, like the radio version, leaves out the instrumental outro.
+It fades out at the last chorus and, like the radio version, leaves out the instrumental outro.
 Unlike the radio version however, it includes the instrumental intro.
 There you have it.

 Friday, 13 August 2021